fbpx

 next arrow

-Um diese Seite auf Deutsch zu lesen, verwenden Sie bitte Google Übersetzer. und geben Sie diese URL in das Übersetzungsfeld ein (http://www.davidcassel.ca)
+Um diese Seite auf Deutsch zu lesen, verwenden Sie bitte Google Übersetzer. und geben Sie diese URL in das Übersetzungsfeld ein (https://www.davidcassel.ca)

 My most recent album is a 20 song adventure through the light and dark that life presents us with.
 You can listen to the album and buy it right here:

-Be sure to subscribe to my YouTube channel so that you can be one of the first to see this epic come to life on the internet 20 years after I started working on the first film in the concept in 1994.
+Be sure to subscribe to my YouTube channel so you can be among the first to witness this epic come to life on the internet, 20 years after I began working on the initial film concept in 1994.
+So, in a nutshell, that’s what we do here: Dream BIG and never let anyone tell you that something is not possible!

 Digital Education

-My flagship project “The Agency” integrates on line digital education with a physical theatre training program.
-It has been created as an example of the kind of Digital and Physical convergence that 21st century technology has helped us to facilitate.
-You will find a link here in the Performance Archive.
+My flagship project, “The Agency,” integrates online digital education with a physical theater training program.
+It serves as an example of the digital and physical convergence that 21st-century technology has enabled.

-Each year I have the opportunity to share my approach with professional actors, dancers and clowns as well as students and members of the general public who just want to improve their aptitude and ability.
-It something I hope to continue to do long into my twilight years because education is at the root of all understanding and the key to personal success.
+You’ll find a link here in the Performance Archive.
+Each year, I have the opportunity to share my approach with professionals and enthusiasts, including actors, dancers, clowns, students, and members of the general public seeking to enhance their skills.
+It’s something I hope to continue long into my twilight years because education is at the root of understanding and the key to personal success.

 About

-Winner of the European Outdoor Performer of the Year (Rotterdam 1995) for his solo production of “Hotch’s 3D TeeVee”, David has made the front page of 7 international newspapers in addition to receiving numerous Australian University Comedy and Short Film awards.
+David’s work exemplifies the digital and physical convergence facilitated by 21st-century technology.
+Winner of the European Outdoor Performer of the Year (Rotterdam 1995) for his solo production of “Hotch’s 3D TeeVee,” David has been featured on the front page of seven international newspapers and has received numerous Australian University Comedy and Short Film awards.

 He has performed and taught in over 30 countries.

-David’s most recent lead role on stage was as “Man” in Neil LaBute’s “This is How It Goes” at the English Theatre Berlin, Germany.
-His most recent educational posting was as the Story and Physical Theatre Coach at Die Etage School for the Performing Arts, the second largest performing arts school in Germany.
-In 2012/13 he was a Creative Developer on the Cirque du Soleil production of “Michael Jackson ONE” and he regularly performs live as The Ukulele Bandito, creating custom songs and videos for clients all over the world.
+David performed the lead role of “Man” in Neil LaBute’s “This is How It Goes” at the English Theatre Berlin, Germany in 2012.
+His most recent educational role was as Story and Physical Theatre Coach at Die Etage School for the Performing Arts, the second-largest performing arts school in Germany.
+In 2012/13, he served as a Creative Developer on the Cirque du Soleil production of “Michael Jackson ONE,” and he regularly performs live as The Ukulele Bandito, creating custom songs and videos for clients worldwide.
+In 2016, he appeared as Detective Weeks in Season 8, Episode 10 of “Untold Stories of the ER” on the TLC Network.
+His latest musical project is “TUB Puppets”.